m3n0sd0n4ld/uDork/README.md

 ###### Author: M3n0sD0n4ld
 ###### Twitter: [@David_Uton](https://twitter.com/David_Uton)

+# WARNING!!!
+Goop has stopped working, so uDork too...
+But don't worry, soon I will publish a new functional version WITHOUT Goop. ;)

+# Sorry for the inconvenience, take care!

 # Description:

 uDork is a script written in Python that uses advanced Google search techniques to obtain sensitive information in files or directories, find IoT devices, detect versions of web applications, and so on.